-Technical questions include fitness of accused or charged person: Expert may perform medical or psychological examination of accused or charged person to determine their fitness to stand trial.
-Accused or charged persons are entitled to have their capacity to effectively participate in the proceedings evaluated by an expert if their request for such evaluation is properly justified.
+Technical questions include fitness of accused or charged person: Expert may medical perform or psychological examination of accused or charged person to determine their fitness to stand trial.
+Accused or charged persons are entitled to their capacity to effectively participate in the proceedings evaluated by an expert if their request for such evaluation is properly justified.